ambatlle/tasks-demo/README.md

 - ***Note:*** all the interactions have been done with sudo permissions, it should be done rootless (*pending TODO*)
   - If you want, you can use aliases, `alias docker="sudo docker"` and `alias docker-compose="sudo docker-compose"` to make it easier.
 - ***Note:*** the configuration of OCI instance Internet Gateway and allowed public ports its outside the aim of this documentation.

-### Docker installation

-1. `sudo dnf install -y dnf-utils zip unzip`
-2. `sudo dnf config-manager --add-repo=https://download.docker.com/linux/centos/docker-ce.repo`
-3. `sudo dnf remove -y runc`
-4. `sudo dnf install -y docker-ce --nobest`
-5. `sudo systemctl start docker`
-6. `sudo systemctl enable docker`

-- Docker compose is preferred, although you could build&run the containers manually instead:
+- ***Note:*** Docker compose is preferred, although you could build&run the containers manually instead:

   1. `docker build -f ./backend/Dockerfile -t ambatlle/tasks-app-backend:latest`
   2. `docker run --name tasks-app-backend -p 8080:8080 -it ambatlle/tasks-app-backend:latest`